Lecture 9

 \[ W = Q Z^T \]

 where \(Q\) is a matrix of orthonormal columns and \(Z\) is a matrix of size \(d \times N\).
-In this case the product \(U^TW\) for any particular sample \(u_i\) will be giben by \(\sigma((u_i^TQ)Z^T)\).
-This lower rank matrix leads to the topic of convolutional neural networks (CNNs) which make extensive use of a reduced rank matrix.
-The benefit is that it can improve the computational speed by exploiting a sparse structure in the matrix \(W\).
+In this case the product for any particular sample \(u_i\) will be given by \(\sigma((u_i^TQ)Z^T)\).
+This lower-rank structure leads to the topic of convolutional neural networks (CNNs), which make extensive use of reduced-rank, structured matrices.
+The benefit is improved computational speed, achieved by exploiting a sparse structure in the matrix \(W\).

-\[y = R(u; \theta) = w^T \sigma(W^{(L)} \sigma(W^{(L-1)} \cdots \sigma(W^{(1)}u + a^{(1)})) + a^{(L-1)}) + a^{(L)}\]
+\[y = R(u; \theta) = w^T \sigma(W^{(L)} \sigma(W^{(L-1)} \cdots \sigma(W^{(1)}u + a^{(1)}) \cdots + a^{(L-1)}) + a^{(L)})\]

 Convolutional Neural Networks (CNNs)